superlinked/superlinked/docs/superlinked/framework/dsl/space/custom_space.md

     vectors are aggregated and normalized.

     Args:
-        vector (Array | list[Array]): The input vector(s) to be stored in the space.
-This can be a single Array SchemaField or a list of those.
+        vector (FloatList | list[FloatList]): The input vector(s) to be stored in the space.
-        length (int): The fixed length that all vectors in this space must have.
+          This can be a single FloatList SchemaField or a list of those. length (int): The fixed length that all vectors in this space must have.
 This ensures uniformity and consistency in vector operations.
         aggregation (AggregationStrategy, optional): The strategy to use for aggregating multiple vectors.